Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 Rent a golf cart for a self-driving tour

 I spent my first full day on San Andres cruising around the island in a rented golf cart.
-The full-day rental cost me $50, and it was well worth it.
+The full-day rental cost me $50, which was well worth it.

-I have a fear of motorbikes, and a bicycle would've taken too long.
+I fear motorbikes and a bicycle would've taken too long.
 The golf cart was user-friendly and zero-stress.

 Old Baptist Church